|Born||circa 1142 /|

 On the death of Malcolm IV his brother, William, became the king of the Scots.
 William was crowned at Scone.

-Henry II spent Easter at Windsor Castle where he was joined by William, King of Scotland and his brother David.
+Henry II returned from Normandy and spent Easter at Windsor Castle where he was joined by William, King of Scotland and his brother David.
 The English king knighted David at this event.

 William I, king of Scotland invaded England to help fight in the baronial rebellion against Henry II.
 The Scottish King attacked the castle at Prudhoe but was unable to capture it.
 William was captured at the Battle of Alnwick and the rebellion came to an end.
 He was transported to Falaise in Normandy where he would later sign a peace treaty.